Caliper-Corporation/TsmAPIsExamples/HILS/README.md

 ## Dependencies

-This TransModeler HILS Controller Interface depends on the `Virtual Traffic Cabinet` (VTC) framework, an open-source C++ library developed by Wuping Xin.
-More information about VTC can be found in sub folder [vtc](./vtc/README.md).
-Any questions about VTC should be directed to him directly.
+This TransModeler HILS Controller Interface depends on the `Virtual Traffic Cabinet` (VTC) framework, an open-source C++ library.
+More information about VTC can be found at [vtc](https://github.com/wxinix/vtc).